momoladebrouill/simonsays/README.md

 # Simon's says
-Made with pyhton TKINTER AAAAAAAAAAAAAAAAh sussy BAKA
+Made with pyhton TKINTER
+Tiles makes a path and you would have to memorize it and repeapt